How to bet on the ATP Finals

 Qualifying for the ATP Finals is a matter of consistency as well as quality.
 It’s worth studying the form of the leading contenders during the tennis season rather than simply looking for Grand Slam winners.

 Daniil Medvedev’s 2020 win made him the sixth different winner in as many years.
 The fact that this is such a short tournament – and that it comes at the end of a long and exhausting schedule – makes predicting the winner more challenging.
-However, class will always count for something, as Novak Djokovic has won five times and will surely contend again.
+However, class will always count for something – Novak Djokovic has won the competition on five occasions and qualified first this time around, sealing his place in the final eight as early as July.

-Doubles play was traditionally seen as a bit of fun after the singles event was over.
+Doubles play was traditionally seen as a bit of fun once singles events were finished.
 In modern tennis, however, it is serious business populated by players who specialize in the discipline.

 When planning your ATP Finals tennis betting online, look for pairs who have been playing together for some time and are clearly a settled partnership.